kaizen-ai/kaizenflow/README.md

 ##### What Was Done

-In this project, the primary components are two Python scripts, pusher.py and puller.py, operating within a structured Docker environment to establish a robust messaging system using ZeroMQ.
+The primary components are two Python scripts, pusher.py and puller.py, operating within a structured Docker environment to establish a robust messaging system using ZeroMQ.
 This setup leverages ZeroMQ’s efficient push/pull messaging pattern, providing a detailed insight into its practical application and demonstrating how Docker can be utilized to ensure an isolated and consistent setup across different environments.

 The pusher.py script functions as the message sender in this system.
 It creates a ZeroMQ context and establishes a PUSH socket, binding it to a specified port where it can send out messages to any listening counterpart.
 The script enters a loop where it constructs and sends messages continuously.
 Each message includes a sequence number, enhancing traceability and debugging by clearly indicating the message order.
 The script prints each message to the console before sending, which provides real-time logging of its activity and is essential for monitoring the system’s operation in a production or testing environment.
-Here is a look at what happens in the pusher.py script:
+This is what happens in the pusher.py script:

 def main():
     context = zmq.Context()  # Creates a new ZeroMQ context